Jill St. John Has Had The Most Fascinating Life of them All

 |Jill doing her best to start an international incident with Leonid Brezhnev|

 As usual with Jill, however, her real action was taking place off the screen.
+The actress has been linked to Frank Sinatra, Sean Connery and baseball player Sandy Koufax.
 She had worked with Robert Wagner ("RJ") during the '60s, and after the death of RJ's wife Natalie Wood, she and RJ got married.
-This made former co-star Lana Wood her erstwhile sister-in-law, sort of.
+This made former co-star Lana Wood her erstwhile sister-in-law, sort of, showing what a small world it is.
 Around this time, RJ was starring in a popular television series, "Hart to Hart," with Jill's childhood classmate Stephanie Powers.
-Small world, Hollywood.
+Small world indeed, Hollywood.

 |A seductive beauty|